nfs0619/wiki-documents/docs/Robotics/Robot_Kits/Lerobot/Lerobot_SO100Arm.md

 - Once you're comfortable with data recording, you can create a larger dataset for training.
 A good starting task is grasping an object at different locations and placing it in a bin.
 We suggest recording at least 50 episodes, with 10 episodes per location.
 Keep the cameras fixed and maintain consistent grasping behavior throughout the recordings.
 Also make sure the object you are manipulating is visible on the camera's.
 A good rule of thumb is you should be able to do the task yourself by only looking at the camera images.

-- In the following sections, you'll train your neural network.
+- In the following sections, you’ll train your neural network.
 After achieving reliable grasping performance, you can start introducing more variations during data collection, such as additional grasp locations, different grasping techniques, and altering camera positions.

 - Avoid adding too much variation too quickly, as it may hinder your results.